ben-caplan/velocity-truncate-html/README.md

 velocity-truncate-html
 ======================

-Velocity Macro for dotCMS to "smart" truncate a string of HTML at a given number of words.
+Velocity Macro for dotCMS to "smart" truncate a string of HTML at a given number of words across tags without needing to worry about unclosed tags or invalid HTML.
+Please keep in mind that this macro assumes that you are passing it valid HTML to begin with...
 Here is how you use it:

     #dotParse('/[PATH TO MACRO/truncate-html.vtl]')##
     #set( $myHTML = '